Bonus Chapters

 "Your word means nothing," he said harshly.
 "Why should I trust it?"

-Matthew's grip on Thomas's throat loosened fractionally.
-The fool immediately began gasping and whimpering, which reminded Matthew why he had been beating him in the first place.
+Matthew's grip on Thomas's throat loosened.
+The fool immediately began gasping and whimpering.

 "Two weeks," he heard himself say.
 "Your brother stays away from the card games.
 Away from Harry's establishment.
 Away from anywhere I might see his face and remember why I am being merciful."

-Mercy.
-Christ, what was wrong with this woman?
-He was an enforcer, a man who broke bones for money, and she was thanking him for mercy as though he had just performed some great act of kindness instead of simply choosing not to kill her worthless brother.
+"Thank you."
+She said it as though he had performed some great act of kindness instead of simply choosing not to kill her worthless brother.

-Matthew released Thomas, who collapsed to the filthy alley floor like a puppet with cut strings.
+Matthew released Thomas, who collapsed to the filthy alley floor.
 The woman immediately crouched beside him, checking his injuries with gentle hands.

 "Two weeks," Matthew repeated, backing toward the alley entrance.
-He needed to leave before he did something stupid, like believing that her words actually meant what they seemed to mean.
 "If he shows his face before you pay, I will finish this."

 She looked up at him, still kneeling in the muck beside her bleeding brother.
 "I will pay.
 You have my word."

-She said it with such certainty, such absolute conviction that her word carried weight, that Matthew found himself believing her despite every instinct that told him trust was for fools.
+She said it with such absolute conviction that Matthew found himself believing her despite every instinct that told him trust was for fools.

-He turned and walked away, his hands still curled into fists, his mind churning with confusion and an unfamiliar feeling that it took him three streets to identify.
+He turned and walked away, his hands still curled into fists, his mind churning with an unfamiliar feeling that it took him three streets to identify.

 Shame.

 He was ashamed that this tiny woman with her gentle voice and trembling hands had needed to beg him for mercy.
-Ashamed that he had been about to deliver a beating that would have left her brother broken and possibly dead.
 Ashamed that she had looked at him and somehow seen someone worth appealing to, when he knew himself to be exactly what his reputation claimed.

 He told himself he was checking on the debt.
-Making sure the woman had not disappeared or decided her promise meant nothing now that her brother was safe.
-It was practical.
+That it was practical.
 Reasonable.
 The sort of thing any competent enforcer would do.

-The fact that he had been thinking about her for three days straight—about the way she had looked at him, about the words she had used, about the strange conviction in her voice—had nothing to do with it.
+The fact that he had been thinking about her for three days straight had nothing to do with it.

-He found her arranging roses in chipped ceramic vases, her hands moving with practiced efficiency.
+He found her arranging roses in chipped ceramic vases.
 She wore a simple brown dress with a patched apron, and her hair was pulled back in a sensible bun.
 Nothing remarkable about her appearance.
 Nothing that should have made him notice her in a crowd.

 But he noticed.